Q: How do I find out more information about the UW Disability Studies Program?

 Q: How do I request disability accommodations?

 Please contact The University of Washington Disability Resources for Students Office (DRS).
 For non-matriculated students attending classes on the Seattle campus, contact the Disability Services Office (DSO) for assistance.

-Q: Are there student organizations on campus that focus on Disability concerns?
+Q: Are there student organizations on campus that focus on Disability and d/Deaf concerns?

 Q: Why Disability Studies?